TuomasLattila/Advanced-Web-Applications-Project/docs/install_guide.md

 `npm run dev:both`

-Else you can open 2 terminal and go to the client and server folders one at a time like in the step 2 using `cd`, and in each run the following script:
+Else you can open 2 terminals and go to the client and server folders one at a time like in the step 2 using `cd`, and in each run the following script:

-`npm install`
+`npm start`

 Now you should have both client and server running.
 The client runs on http://localhost:3000/ and the server runs http://localhost:1234